HTML meta Tag

 </html>

-• The charset attribute specifies the character encoding for the document.
-In this case, it is set to UTF-8, which is a widely used character encoding for handling various languages.
+attribute specifies the character encoding for the document.
+In this case, it is set to UTF-8, which is a widely used character encoding for handling various languages. - The

-• The viewport attribute sets the viewport properties for responsive web design.
-The example above sets the width to the device width and scales the content to fit the device.
+attribute sets the viewport properties for responsive web design.
+The example above sets the width to the device width and scales the content to fit the device. - The

-• The description attribute provides a brief description of the webpage’s content.
-This description may be used by search engines or other applications that process the webpage.
+attribute provides a brief description of the webpage’s content.
+This description may be used by search engines or other applications that process the webpage. - The

 Table contains: